thedarkwriter/courseware-lms-content/video/facts_LVM.md

 # Facts

-In this lesson, I will explore `facter`, a tool that allows Puppet to automatically access information about the system where an agent is running as variables within a Puppet manifest.
-I'll demonstrate how to use the `facter` tool to access that system information, and I'll show how to use the `facts` hash to incorporate system information into Puppet code.
+In this lesson, I'll explore `facter`, a tool the Puppet agent uses to discover information about the system where it's running.
+I'll demonstrate how to use the `facter` tool to access this system information yourself, then show you how to incorporate facts into your Puppet code.

-The class parameters I showed in the previous quest reduced many of the tasks involved in configuring an application to a single, well-defined interface.
-I can make life even easier by writing a module that will automatically use available system data to set some of its variables.

-## Getting started

-As I'll show in this lesson, facts can be quite useful on their own.
-In the next lesson, I will show how they can be used along with *conditional statements* to write Puppet code that will behave differently in different contexts.
+To help demonstrate facts directly, I'll take a detour in this lesson from the Pasture module example used in the previous lessons and instead create a new Message of the Day or (MOTD) module, using facts from the system to create a custom message to be displayed whenever a user connects to my agent node.

+Before getting started, I'll use the quest command to set up the environment for this lesson:

+    quest begin facter

 ## Facter

-We already encountered the `facter` tool when we ran `facter ipaddress` in the first video.
-We briefly discussed the tool's role in a Puppet run: the Puppet agent runs `facter` to get a list of facts about the system to send to the Puppet master as it requests a catalog.
-The Puppet master then uses these facts to help compile that catalog before sending it back to the Puppet agent to be applied.
+In the agent run video, I briefly discussed facter's role in a Puppet run: the Puppet agent runs `facter` to get a list of facts about the system, which it then sends to the Puppet master as part of its catalog request.
+The Puppet master then uses these facts to help compile a catalog defining the desired state for the Puppet agent's node.
+Having access to this kind of information as it's compiling the catalog means that Puppet can be very adaptable across different nodes in your infrastructure.
+Depending on what operating system a node is running, what timezone it's in, how much memory it has availalbe, and a whole range of other facts, Puppet can compile a catalog as precisely tailored as you like.

-Before we get into integrating facts into Puppet code, let's use the `facter` tool from the command line to see what kinds of facts are available and how they're structured.
+Outside the context of catalog compilation, you can also use facter as a stand-alone command-line tool to investigate a system yourself.
+Before I get into integrating facts into Puppet code, exploring facter directly through the command-line is a great way to get an idea of what kinds of facts are available and how they're structured.

 <div class = "lvm-task-number"><p>Task 1:</p></div>